txt/se25fall/docs/projects/proj23/proj23.md

    - **Demonstrate parallel work**, showing merged pull requests.
    - **Each team member should add at least 30 new test cases, for a total of 100 new test cases** (or more)covering both nominal and off-nominal scenarios (expected and problematic cases).
    - A **2-5 minute demo**, embeedded in your repo's README file, that shows off your project.
-4. For Project2 only: fill in this  Rubric:
+4. For Project2 only: fill in the following two  Rubrics:

-Software Sustainability Evaluation self-assessment table:
+Software Sustainability Evaluation self-assessment table (project2 only):

 | Category                         | Question                                                                                                                                                                                                                                                                                                                      | Yes | No | Evidence |